 Incompatible, outdated network adapter drivers mostly cause this type of problem.
 If the network troubleshooter didn’t fix the problem, We strongly recommend update or reinstall the network adapter driver with the latest version.

 - Press Windows + R, type devmgmt.msc and ok,

 - This will open the device manager, display all installed driver list,

-- Expand Network adapters, right-click on installed WiFi driver select uninstall.
+- Expand Network adapters, right-click on the installed WiFi driver select uninstall.

 - Checkmark on Delete the driver software for this device and click uninstall to confirm the driver uninstallation.
 Once done restart windows.

-- On next start windows automatically install basic network Adapter driver for you.
+- On the next start windows automatically install basic network Adapter driver for you.